chembl/mmv_train_image/Readme.md

   ex windows: docker run -v C:\Users\efelix\projects\mmv_train_image\model_train:/model_train mmv_train
   ```

-The container will generate 5 files for each model in model_train/outputs folder:
+The container will generate 5 files([description](model_train/output_files_description.md)) for each model in model_train/outputs folder:

 - modelX.json: the dump of the model.
-- coverage_values_modelX.json: file with coverage values for each molecule in the coverage_set file.
+- coverage_values_modelX.json: json file with a list of coverage values for each molecule listed in the coverage_set file.
+Boxplots like the ones from the original publication will be generated with them.
 - eMolecules_predictions_modelX.csv: eMolecules dataset predictions.
 - internal_validation_report_modelX.json: classification metrics with training data using a 5 k-fold cross-validation.
 - external_validation_report_modelX.json: classification metrics report with eMolecules predictions.